 We had so much fun using our Shepherd on the Search last year.
 Here are some highlights from his time with us.
 You can purchase one here.

 Here’s my Pinterest board full of more craft ideas for each week.
 I love getting inspiration from Pinterest, and I have organized this board into sections for countdown calendars and weekly crafts.
 It’s easy to navigate the ideas without getting lost in all the Pinterest posts.

 Let’s Do this Together

-Starting on November 17th, I will be sharing our crafts on my social media @annakateturnerdiy.
+Starting in November, I will be sharing our crafts and more on my social media @turnerlittles.
 I would love to see how you’re using the Christmas Adventure guide with your family.
 Please tag me on social media, so I can see and share.
-Instagram and Facebook @annakateturnerdiy or @turnerlittles.
+Instagram and Facebook @turnerlittles.